rdignard08/RestGoatee-Core/README.md

 - If the value can be converted to the type of the property (`NSNumber` => `NSString` through `.stringValue` for example) it gets set to the converted value.
 - Otherwise the property remains unset and the value is discarded.
 You'll receive a runtime warning when this happens.
 - As a consequence, properties of type `id` or `NSObject*` will receive any value.
+- The complete set of rules can be inferred from the test suite in `NSObject+RGDeserializationSpec.m`

 ##### What if my API keys are snake case?
 ```objc